Do Go On - 425 - The WWI Christmas Truce

 I hate myself.

-He wrote Christmas card from Gallipoli on the back of one of these heart-tack biscuits.
+on the back of one of these hard-tack biscuits.

-And it was successfully delivered and has survived until today.
+and has survived until today.

 Oh my God.

-Is it in the warm of a world?
+Is it in the War Memorial?

 Yeah, it is.

-Hey, we'll take anything.
+They will take anything.

-They'll take it.
+Yeah, they'll take it.

-And it reads, it's a hard to read, but they've got to fade on on the warm world.
+And it reads, it's hard to read,

-Just because it's like the old-timey cursive.
+Just because it's like the old-time recursive,

-That's why it's hard.
+that's why it's hard.

-No, because it's written on a biscuit.
+Not because it's written on a biscuit.

-Yeah, nothing to do with the biscuit, please.
+No, nothing to do with the biscuit, please.

-It's just the perfect surface.
+It's a perfect surface.

 Just the pen couldn't get on there.

-It says Merry Christmas, and then in brackets,
+and then in brackets,

-Allegable, prosperous new year from old friends,
+from old friends, Anzac

-Anzac, Gallipoli, 1915.
+Gallipoli, 1915.

 And that's from Sergeant Christmas.

-That's actually from all of us.
-I forgot to get some energy.
+that's actually from all of us.

-Now we go back to those horrible trenches of the Western Front.
-Remember war is bad.
+horrible trenches of the Western Front.

-December 1914,
+in early December 1914,

 an attempt was made to secure